My Account

 Netherlands

-Alleys, canals and van Gogh around every corner.
+Alleys, canals, and Van Gogh around every corner.
 Amsterdam is one of the most exciting cities in Europe.
-The historic centre was built on five million spruce trunks.
+The historic center was built on five million spruce trunks.
 The experiences this city has to offer are limitless.
 Paintings by famous artists can be admired in the newly designed Museum Square.
 Rembrandt and Vermeer in the Rijksmuseum, Van Gogh has his own museum dedicated to him – the audio tour is a real experience: a touching journey into the life of the artist, who cut off his ear in Arles in southern France after an argument with Gauguin.
-The Anne Frank House tells a different, but equally touching story.
-And if you stroll through Amsterdam’s old town, you will experience real contrasts – Chinatown, with the first Buddhist temple built in Europe and with the famous red-light district.
+The Anne Frank House tells a different but equally touching story.
+And if you stroll through Amsterdam’s Old Town, you will experience real contrasts – Chinatown with the first Buddhist temple built in Europe and the infamous red-light district.

 Antwerpen